String Researcher Award

-The 2019 award honors long-term achievement in research.
+The 2021 award honors long-term achievement in research.
 Nominees should have a record of sustained engagement (at least 10 years) in the following research activities: publication in juried research journals, research presentations at professional meetings, professional service in string research, and support (mentoring, collaboration, supervision) of other string researchers.
-The award was presented at the 2019 ASTA National Conference in Albuquerque, New Mexico.

 Congratulations to ASTA String Researcher Award Recipients

 - 2017: Award for Long Term Achievement:

 - 2015: Award for Long Term Achievement: